CriticalFlaw/TF2HUD-Fixes/README.md

 - Corrected the zpos value for the main menu FooterLine, from -5- to -50.
 - Recolored Steam Workshop panel footers to match the panel body color.
 - Inlined the Best Moments panel in with the Performance Report.
+- Made microphone meter in options menu texture functional.
+- Made commentary menu not use mipmapped textures.

 #### Updated Files
 - resource/ui/econ/store/v2/storepreviewitempanel_maps.res